Feeding, Nutrition and Grooming Schedule, Why we feed Life's Abundance Pet Food Products and more.....

 Please don't rotate your dog foods!
 It can cause your german shepherd to become a picky eater, cause intestinal upset and diarrhea!

 Please Note: If you purchased your puppy from Central Coast German Shepherds and you are making a diet change, please contact us PRIOR to making the change in order to keep your Puppy Warranty in effect.
 Understanding that diet plays a critical role in unnecessary risk to hip and elbow dysplasia, we do realize that every dog is different and in a few cases they may require a different diet so, please discuss this with us in advance of changing your puppies diet.

 SUPPLEMENTS: For your convenience there is are links under our "STORE" page for easy access to following supplements.
 Each item will indicate in RED that we supplement for our puppies.
-We supplement our puppies and adult dogs with Pro-Pets hyperbiotics.
-The tiny little beef flavored pearl work to promote nutrient absorption, supports intestinal health, offers immune system support, metabolism, and energy levels in addition to reducing the impact of stress and supporting bone and joint health.
+We supplement our puppies and adult dogs with NuVet Plus for Immune System Support.
+We use the powdered NuVet Plus and just sprinkle it on their food daily.
+Head on over to our NuVet Tab from our Home Page for more details

-Chewable tablets for Large dogs (over 60 pounds) given to puppies too!
+Chewable Wafers for Large dogs (over 60 pounds) given to puppies too (break into smaller pieces)!

 Most comprehensive joint health management formula available for dogs